-The numerical values for the parameters of Table 8.1 are based both on experiments conducted as described in Van den Hurk et al. (2000) and on literature review, in particular Mahfouf et al. (1995), Manzi and Planton (1994), Giard and Bazile (2000), Dorman and Sellers (1989), Bonan (1994), Pitman et al. (1991), and Zeng et al. (1998a).
+and Planton (1994), Giard and Bazile (2000), Dorman and Sellers (1989), Bonan (1994), Pitman et al. (1991), and Zeng et al. (1998a).
 The values for minimum canopy resistance have been revised for crops, needle-leaf forest and short-grass in Boussetta et al. (2013b).

 The presence of snow and intercepted water dynamically modifies the coverage fractions.
-The coverage of snow, $c{\rm sn}$, has been revised to be linearly dependent from the snow depth $D{\rm sn}$ (units m), therefore taking into account both the snow mass S (units kg m $^{-2}$) and the snow density $\rho{\rm sn}$ (units kg m $^{-3}$), to account for the hysteresis characterizing snow accumulation and melting processes.
+The coverage of snow, $c{sn}$ , has been revised to be linearly dependent from the snow depth $D{sn}$ (units m), therefore taking into account both the snow mass S (units kg m-2) and the snow density $\rho{sn}$ (units kg m-3), to account for the hysteresis characterizing snow accumulation and melting processes.

-The interception reservoir fraction, c_1 , is given by $W_1/W{1\mathrm{m}}$, with $W{1\mathrm{m}}$, the maximum value for the intercepted water in the grid box, defined from the leaf area index contributions from the high and low vegetation tiles.
-The water contents of the interception reservoir, W_1 (units m), and S are prognostic quantities in the model.
+The interception reservoir fraction, $c_1$ , is given by $W_1/W{1m}$ , with $W{1m}$ , the maximum value for the intercepted water in the grid box, defined from the leaf area index contributions from the high and low vegetation tiles.
+The water contents of the interception reservoir, $W_1$ (units m), and S are prognostic quantities in the model.
 Snow cover is assumed to be overlying vegetation and bare ground with the same fraction.
 The interception reservoir occupies an identical fraction of all snow-free tiles.